Udaipur Tour Package, often called the "City of Lakes," enjoys a varied climate throughout the

 Summer (April to June) is the least favorable time to visit.
 Udaipur experiences extreme heat

-and the dry heat can take a toll on your energy levels.
-However, some travelers still visit during this
+uncomfortable, and the dry heat can take a toll on your energy levels.
+However, some travelers still

-season to take advantage of off-season discounts at hotels and travel packages.
-If you plan a summer
+visit during this season to take advantage of off-season discounts at hotels and travel packages.
+If you

 The monsoon season (July to September) transforms Udaipur into a lush green haven.
 While this